 Obviously, younger children will require more parental supervision/participation than older kids.
 Have specific activities to fill the time and keep everyone interested and involved.
-Older kids will probably plan on staying up all night, while younger ones will eventually nod off.
+Older kids will probably plan on staying up all night, while younger ones will eventually nod off after watching different online videos of pretend play time or other types of fun videos.
 A mix of crafts and activities that get kids moving and burning energy is a good idea until it’s time to settle down to sleep.

 - If you have a pool, swimming is a natural, just be sure to have constant adult supervision.
 Beach balls, noodles and float rings can help kids make their own fun.